 Kinbridge Community Association, through the support of the Region of Waterloo is able to host a variety of programs led by local peer workers, who are trained in program delivery in a community based setting.
 These programs are offered free of charge to neighbourhood residents, are flexible to meet the needs of residents, and provide opportunities for social interaction while learning new skills.

 Women’s Nutrition and Friends Group

-This group runs weekly and focuses on healthy eating and nutrition for families.
+Returning in March 2022: This group runs weekly and focuses on healthy eating and nutrition for families.
 The Peer Health Worker will teach participants how to cook healthy recipes, and how to adapt existing recipes with healthier ingredients.
-A fun afternoon to meet other women and have great conversation.
+A fun time to meet other women and have great conversation.

 Fun Food Friends!

-The program runs weekly.
+NOW ON: The program runs once a week on Tuesday evenings 6:00-7:00 P.M. on Zoom.
 The program content and structure is dependent on the wants and needs of the group.
 Anticipated topics of discussion are childcare, food and nutrition, health and fitness programs.
-The group provides an opportunity to communicate with each other and it helps reduce the social isolation that the women are feeling.
+The group provides an opportunity to communicate with each other and it helps reduce social isolation, which many have been feeling.

-Located at the Main location’s “Cuchina” (kitchen).
+Located at the Main location’s “Cucina” (kitchen).
 Our Peer Health Worker (PHW) plans and coordinates a weekly food preparation program.
 Each week the PHW will work with community members to prepare nutritious meals to be taken home to provide a meal for the family.
-Group members will be cooking larger quantities so that everyone can take home 4 – 6 portions.
-As this will mean an increased cost of food, members will be asked to contribute a minimal amount to cover the additional expense of food.
+Group members will be cooking larger quantities so everyone can take some home.
+Depending on the recipe of the week, participants may be asked to contribute a minimal amount to help cover the costs of ingredients.